Master's Programme in Computer and Systems Sciences, 120 credits

-The Master's Programme in Computer and Systems Sciences at Stockholm University offers you the opportunity to expand your knowledge in IT Systems and programming.
+The Master's Programme in Computer and Systems Sciences at Stockholm University offers you the opportunity to expand your knowledge in IT Systems.
 You will not only learn the theories, methods and tools but also learn how to practice.
 At Stockholm University, you learn how to efficiently develop advanced computer systems, software systems, using both agile and standard system development methods.

-The programme is suitable for students aiming to become system designers, system developers, software developers, IT project managers, and programmers.
+The programme is suitable for students aiming to become system designers, system developers, security experts and IT project managers.
 Graduates may also enter Ph.D. programmes to pursue career in research.

 To qualify for this programme, you need to have a Bachelor degree or a degree equal to 180 ECTS.

 A minimum of 90 ECTS within computer science, systems science, informatics, or information systems.

 Swedish upper secondary school course English B/English 6 or:

 - IELTS (International English Language Testing Service)- Academic Module: Overall minimum score of 6.5 (with no section below 5.5).